 2. stroking the forehead from the eyebrows to the hair;

-4. stroking the eyelids from the inner to the outer corners of the eyes and to the sides;
+4. stroking along the eyelids from the inner to the outer corners of the eyes and to the sides;

 5. stroking the cheeks from the nose to the ears and from the chin to the ears;